pt9999/fixlang_minilib/doc/lib/net/tcp.md

 #### resolve: String -> IOFail SocketAddress;

+Splits the first argument into a host name and a port number, then resolves the host name to an ip address, then creates a `SocketAddress` from the ip address and the port number.

 The first argument is `{host}:{port}`, where `{host}` is an IP Address (eg. `192.168.0.1`), or a FQDN host name (eg. `www.example.com`), and `{port}` is a port number (eg. `8080`).
 If the port number is omitted, the default port number is 80.